sjTheSahilJoseph/.dotfiles/README.md

 ### Personal
 - Wallpaper & Coding fonts (/assets)
-- Mostly Light Theme.
+- Dark Theme.

 ### Mobile
-- Mostly Light Mode.
+- Dark Mode.
 - Mobile ringtone sound 100%, notification sound silent, alarm tone same as ringtone.
 - Mobile ringtone in /sj_mobile.
 - Use mobile phone only for main things and as less as possible. (use computer more).